Abdiazizmohamud/Delani-studio/README.md

 ## Installation Requirements

 • Open terminal and type > git clone https://github.com/Abdiazizmohamud/Delani-studio to clone this project.You can also download it manually
-•After having a local copy navigate to me folder by  cd delani-studio Open the folder in your favourite editor for atom type atom . for visual studio code > code .
+• After having a local copy navigate to me folder by  cd delani-studio Open the folder in your favourite editor for atom type atom . for visual studio code > code .
-•To run the website in your browser  browser-name index.html
+• To run the website in your browser  browser-name index.html

 ## Technologies Used
- ** jQuery -Was used to produce custom animations and apply stylesheet
+ •jQuery -Was used to produce custom animations and apply stylesheet

- ** css-was used to style the web application
+ •css-was used to style the web application

- ** HTML5-used to setup the page and provide responsiveness layouts
+ •HTML5-used to setup the page and provide responsiveness layouts

 ## Support and contact details
 For any inquires contact:Email-haji.abdiaziz10@gmail.com